 Comfortable, protective shoes should always be worn, especially at play.

-If you have any questions please feel free to contact one of our offices located in Oradell and Clifton, NJ.
+If you have any questions please feel free to contact our office located in Oradell, NJ.
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.Read more about What to Do to Keep Your Child’s Feet Healthy

 Athlete’s foot is an extremely contagious infection caused by a fungus that results in itching, burning, dry, and flaking feet.
 The fungus that causes athlete’s foot is known as tinea pedis and thrives in moist, dark areas such as shower floors, gyms, socks and shoes, commons areas, public changing areas, bathrooms, dormitory style houses, locker rooms, and public swimming pools.
 Athlete’s foot is difficult to treat as well because of the highly contagious and recurrent nature of the fungus.